Gerald Corbett: After Railtrack

-In March 2001, he was back at the helm of another major company, Woolworths, appointed to oversee the demerger of Woolworths Group from Kingfisher.
-Once the demerger was completed in August 2001, he remained on the board as Chairman until 2007.
+In March 2001, he was back at the helm of Woolworths, appointed to oversee the demerger of Woolworths Group from Kingfisher.
+Once the demerger was completed in August 2001, he remained on the board as chairman until 2007 when he resigned after a profits warning.
+The following year, Woolworths collapsed into administration.

-In October 2003, he was appointed non-executive chairman of Health Club Holdings, the Holmes Place fitness clubs business, which he stepped down from the end of 2005 following his appointment as Chairman of soft drinks company Britvic, to oversee its flotation in December 2005 on the London Stock Exchange.
-Since flotation Britvic has expanded into Ireland, France, the USA, Brazil and India.
-The market value is over three times that at flotation.
+In October 2003, he was appointed non-executive chairman of Health Club Holdings, the Holmes Place fitness clubs business, which he stepped down from the end of 2005 following his appointment as chairman of soft drinks company Britvic, to oversee its flotation in December 2005 on the London Stock Exchange.

 He has also been a non-executive director of Burmah-Castrol plc and the MEPC property group.

-In July 2005, he was appointed as Chairman of SSL International, the company that manufactures and sells internationally Durex contraceptives and Scholl footwear and foot-care products.
-In the five years 2005-2010, SSL's profits trebled as the business expanded into new countries.